Six Risks You Take When You Avoid the Dentist

 - You will have to consider tooth replacement options that include:

 6. Poor diet

 With the loss of teeth or even challenges presented by painful teeth, your gums and jaws have to work harder to eat and swallow.
 They may become irritated due to the extra wear and tear and you might be more inclined to reach for softer, less healthy foods to avoid this.
 A poor diet has many health consequences including:

 - High blood pressure

 - Improper nutrient absorption

-Poor dental health and not chewing properly affects digestion because food is not broken down properly.
-This can lead to bacterial growth, flatulence and indigestion.
+Poor dental health and not chewing properly affect digestion because food is not broken down properly.
+This can lead to bacterial growth, flatulence, and indigestion.

 Proper chewing produces saliva which is required to assist with the movement of food through your digestive tract.
 It relaxes the small muscle at the lower end of the stomach, allowing food to pass to the small intestine and signal digestion.

 To summarize, annual or bi-annual check-ups are far easier than dealing with the potential consequences down the road.
 Now, isn’t it time you called your dentist to book an appointment?